scottlamb/moonfire-nvr/guide/developing-ui.md

 This will pack and prepare a development setup.
-By default the development server that serves up the web page(s) will listen on [http://localhost:3000](http://localhost:3000) so you can direct your browser there.
+By default the development server that serves up the web page(s) will listen on [http://localhost:3000/](http://localhost:3000/) so you can direct your browser there.
+It assumes the Moonfire NVR server is running at [http://localhost:8080/](http://localhost:8080/) and will proxy API requests there.

 Make any changes to the source code as you desire (look at existing code